Texas GOP voting changes on cusp of going to governor

 Republicans say criticism of the bill’s impacts are exaggerated and emphasize it would add an extra hour of early voting daily, as well as expand the number of counties that must offer 12 hours of early voting on weekdays.

-Crystal Mason was sentenced to five years in prison for voting in the 2016 presidential election when she was on probation.
-And in July, Hervis Rogers was arrested on charges of illegal voting because he cast a ballot while still on parole after waiting more than six hours in line during the 2020 presidential primary.
+Mason’s illegal voting arrest is not the only one to draw criticism from Democrats and voting rights groups.
+In July, Hervis Rogers was arrested on charges of illegal voting because he cast a ballot while still on parole after waiting more than six hours in line during the 2020 presidential primary.

 The cases drew national attention and angered critics who saw both as overzealous attempts by Republicans to look tough on rare cases of improper voting.
 The Brennan Center for Justice in 2017 ranked the risk of ballot fraud at 0.00004% to 0.0009%, based on studies of past elections.